zam-jp/monitoring-flood/README.md

   - Where to fix: ~/hector_quadrotor_gazebo/urdf/quadrotor_controller.gazebo.xarco
   - What to do: Change controller period value from 0.01 to 0.0125

-- Warning message in the Python terminal about using deprecated array interface.
+- Warning message in the terminal from Python about using deprecated array interface.
 This is related to the shapely package update patch.
   - Where to fix: /home/.local/lib/python3.8/site-packages/descartes/patch.py
   - What to do: Open the Python file with a text editor and look for the lines containing *t.exterior*.
 Change it to *t.exterior.coords*